kubeflow/kubeflow/ROADMAP.md

 * Completely new UIs for KFServing, Katib, Tensorboard & Volumes Manager
 * Notebooks
   * Important backend updates to Notebooks (i.e. to improve interop with Tensorboard)
-  * New and expanded Jupyter Notebook stack along with easy to customize common base images - this is a stretch feature for 1.3
   * Addition of R-Studio and Code-Server (VS-Code) support
 * Kubeflow Pipelines (KFP)
   * UI reorganization for better User Experience
-  * Manage recurring Runs via new “Jobs” page (exact name on UI is TBD)
   * Simplified view of dependency graphs
   * Multi-user feature enhancements in Kubeflow Pipelines
 * KFServing v0.5